croulan/Myx/MyxWebapp/README.md

-The prerequiste installs should be done in reference to **index.html**.Make sure you have the latest verison of node.js and npm.
+The prerequiste installs should be done in reference to **index.html**.
+Make sure you have the latest verison of node.js and npm.
 Once you are sudo'd run the following commands to get the Myx webapp in running condition.